Opening hours vary

 Please send a short proposal + few images until 19 October 2013 to: pssquared@btconnect.com.

-We encourage all creative practitioners, professionals and amateurs, part-time and full time dreamers, hobby and master visionaries, individuals, groups or organisations to submit a proposal.
 The short projects do not have to be a finished product or have a fixed outcome.
 In the contrary, they might only be a first step for further projects, a test run and experiment of a process, performance, initiative, display and forms of distribution.

 For PS² this is a great opportunity as well: to see a wide variety of cultural expressions, to make new contacts and to open up the (art)space for more diverse activities.